-PHASE 1: May 27 to November 25, 2019 Drug Originator Biosimilars Indications Affected Enbrel® Brenzys® Ankylosing Spondylitis Rheumatoid Arthritis etanercept ErelziTM Ankylosing Spondylitis Psoriatic Arthritis Rheumatoid Arthritis infliximab Remicade® Inflectra® Renflexis® Ankylosing Spondylitis Plaque Psoriasis Psoriatic Arthritis Rheumatoid Arthritis insulin glargine Lantus® BasaglarTM Diabetes (Type 1 and 2)
+PHASE 1: May 27 to November 25, 2019 Drug Originator Biosimilars Indications Affected etanercept Enbrel® Brenzys® Ankylosing Spondylitis Rheumatoid Arthritis ErelziTM Ankylosing Spondylitis Psoriatic Arthritis Rheumatoid Arthritis infliximab Remicade® Inflectra® Renflexis® Ankylosing Spondylitis Plaque Psoriasis Psoriatic Arthritis Rheumatoid Arthritis insulin glargine Lantus® BasaglarTM Diabetes (Type 1 and 2)

-For affected patients with existing Special Authority (SA) approval for infliximab to maintain their coverage, prescribers must write a new prescription, indicating the switch to a biosimilar option.
+For affected patients with existing Special Authority (SA) approval for insulin glargine to maintain their coverage, prescribers must write a new prescription, indicating the switch to a biosimilar option.
 The patient's existing SA remains in effect until the next renewal date (if applicable).

-New SA requests and renewals for infliximab will be granted for biosimilar brands.
+New SA requests and renewals for insulin glargine will be granted for Basaglar only.

-At this time, coverage of insulin glargine is also changing to biosimilar BasaglarTM, and coverage of Lantus® will be discontinued.
-If your patients may be affected by this change in addition to their infliximab or etanercept, please encourage them to speak with their endocrinologist, general practitioner, nurse practitioner, or Diabetes Education Centre.
+At this time, coverage of etanercept and infliximab is also changing.
+If your patients may be affected by this change in addition to their insulin glargine, please encourage them to speak with their rheumatologist or dermatologist.